The following are a sample of thoughts about our youth climate training from those who know best – our youth climate leaders:

 —Peter Sallinger, 13 years old, Portland, Oregon

-“What did you like most about Plant for the Planet?”
+“What did you like most about the Youth Acting for Our Earth training?”

 “My favorite thing is learning about climate justice and greenhouse gases because you get to try to stop greenhouse gases.”

-“Why should kids get involved with Plant for the Planet?”
+“Why should kids get involved with Youth Acting for Our Earth?”

 “If a grownup went to a factory and said stop doing this they probably wouldn’t listen.
 If a kid came up they would be like even kids want you to stop and they would probably stop.”